Leadership is about asking great questions more than giving great answers.

 A cognitive bias is a mental filter that people see the world.
-Kendra Cherry would explain it as “a systematic error in thinking that occurs when people are processing and interpreting information in the world around them and affects the decisions and judgments they make.”
+Kendra Cherry would explain it as a “systematic error in thinking that occurs when people are processing and interpreting information in the world around them nad affects the decisions and judgments they make.”
 Every individual has some form of cognitive biases.
 This is how two people can respond to the same situation in two different ways.
 Craig Groeschel says it well, “It’s not the facts that are different, but the filters in which people see a situation.”

-Questions help leaders and those they lead remove their personal filter and see the facts.
+Questions help leaders and those they lead remove the personal filter and see the facts.
 It breaks down our assumptions and perceptions and helps us define reality.